A Guide To Working On Payroll Jobs

 • Accurately and timely calculating and disbursing salaries and wages.

-• Calculation and withholding income taxes, insurance funds, and other deductions
+• Calculation and withholding of income taxes, insurance funds, and other deductions

 • Maintain additional employee payments, including bonuses, overtime, sick leave, etc.